terra-money/old-docs/docs/develop/get-started.md

 ### Terra<span/>.js

-Use Terra<span/>.js to create bots, power NFT mints, and for all-purpose back end services.
-Follow the [Terra.js tutorial](./sdks/terra-js/getting-started.md) to get started.
+If you are familiar with Javascript, use Terra<span/>.js to create bots, power NFT mints, and for all-purpose back end services.
+Follow the [Terra.js tutorial](terra-js/getting-started.md) to get started.

 ### Terra<span/>.py